humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 We have a few email addresses linked to our support so we can track issues that come in.
 Those are linked to different support types.

+- hosting@altis-dxp.com
-hosting@humanmade.com is the most commonly used, and this linked to an Incident type (non-urgent).
+This linked to an Incident type (non-urgent).

+- support@altis-dxp.com
-support@humanmade.com is rarely used, but this is linked to the Question support type.
+This is linked to the Question support type.

+- sysops@altis-dxp.com
-sysops@humanmade.com is the linked to an ‘Urgent’ Incidident type, and is linked to PagerDuty, which alerts on-call engineers to the emergency.
+This linked to an ‘Urgent’ Incident type, and is linked to PagerDuty, which alerts on-call engineers to the emergency.